 About the course

-In the second year of the course students will receive supervision of dissertation projects from a University supervisor with expertise in a particular subject.
+In the second year of the course you will receive supervision of dissertation projects from a University supervisor with expertise in a particular subject.
 The topic of the dissertation is selected in consultation with a supervisor, on a topic relevant to the course.
 In consultation with your supervisors and employers, dissertation work may be informed by activity in employment.

 This course is intended to improve assessment skills and to provide students with a wider education in this critical field than they would encounter in their working career or with other universities.

 On completion of the course, graduates will have a sound understanding of the design of assessment systems, the options available and their implications.
 They will be able to analyse the quality of assessments and engage in research, policy and practice questions in an informed and critical manner.

 This MSc qualification will have an impact upon the quality of educational assessments in a wide range of settings by enhancing assessment skills and increasing opportunities for progression to senior positions in educational assessment organisations both nationally and internationally.

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic, epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent: